Call for evacuation made for elderly couple on rising floodwaters on Kuskokwim River | The Delta Discovery, Inc.

 The couple live year round in their log cabin that the husband built himself.
 He is one of the last of the old time trappers.

-By 8:30pm, there was still discussion on coordinating possible evacuation resources and preparedness logistics during the audioconference.
+By 8:30pm, there was still discussion on coordinating possible evacuation resources and preparedness logistics.

 The ice in Aniak wasn’t moving, said Megan Leary, who had been checking the river.
 It was packed with ice.

-Note: UPDATE (May 1st, 2020): The two elders, John and Seraphine Borowski, were rescued safely during the early morning hours by paratroopers from the Alaska Air National Guard 176th Wing via a HH-60G Pave Hawk helicopter.
-The rescue helicopter, which was sent from Anchorage, hoisted them out around midnight while a HC-130J Hercules circled above.
-The Borowski’s were safely brought to Aniak.